mlmachi/OSPAR_XDL/README.md

 ### ChemDataExtractor
 [ChemDataExtractor](http://chemdataextractor.org/) is used to split sentences.

-While ChemDataExtractor is already installed when you run `script.py`, you need to download models by running:
+While ChemDataExtractor is already installed when you run `script.sh`, you need to download models by running:
 ```
 cde data download
 ```